Common Problems in Middle School Writing

-Writing has taken center stage in today’s K-12 schools.
+Writing is central to most any academic subject.
 From first grade to senior year, students write daily and are tested in writing.
-Yet writing problems abound.
-According to the 2007 results of the National Assessment of Educational Progress (NAEP), only 33% of eighth-graders are at or above the proficient level in writing and only 2% write at an advanced level.
-While these results are disappointing, the effect on student achievement is even greater; writing problems often lead to problems in other subjects and affect overall academic success.
+Yet, writing problems abound.
+According to the 2011 results of the National Assessment of Educational Progress (NAEP), only 24% of eighth-graders are at or above the proficient level in writing and only 3% write at an advanced level.
+While these results are disappointing, the effect on student achievement is even greater.
+Writing problems often lead to problems in other subjects and can affect overall student success.
 The good news is that with understanding, patience, and targeted help, middle school writing problems can be overcome.

 What is Proficient Middle School Writing?

 Middle school students write to express, discover, record, reflect on ideas, and to problem solve.
 At the proficient level or above, middle school students become skilled at:

 - developing their writer’s “voice” or personality on paper